gamesbook/protograf/docs/source/deck_command.rst

 calculate how many cards appear on a page.
 It manages the "flow" of cards as they get drawn.

+.. _deck-command-primary:

 Primary Properties
 ------------------
 `↑ <table-of-contents-deck_>`_

-The following are key properties that will usually need to be set for a ``Deck``:
+The following are key properties that will often need to be set for a ``Deck``:

 - **cards** - the number of cards appearing in the deck; it defaults